usabilla/usabilla-u4a-android-sdk/README.md

 default value for the maskCharacter is `X`

-⚠️ **The email field does not apply masking since it explicitely asks for a sensitive data.**
+⚠️ **The email field does not apply masking since it explicitly asks for a sensitive data.**

 ## Miscellaneous